Onion Crescents Recipe

 - 2 tablespoons butter, melted

-- In a large bowl, cream butter and sugar.
-Add eggs, one at a time, beating well after each addition.
-Dissolve yeast in warm milk; add to creamed mixture.
-Add the onion, salt and 2 cups flour.
-Beat until blended.
+- In a small bowl, dissolve yeast in warm milk.
+In a large bowl, cream butter and sugar.
+Beat in eggs.
+Add onion, salt, yeast mixture and 2 cups flour; beat until blended.
 Stir in enough remaining flour to form a soft dough.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
-Roll each into a 12-in. circle; cut each circle into 12 wedges.
-Roll up wedges from the wide end and place point side down 2 in. apart on greased baking sheets.
-Curve ends to form a crescent shape.
+Roll each portion into a 12-in. circle; cut each circle into 12 wedges.
+Roll up wedges from the wide ends.
+Place 2 in. apart on greased baking sheets, point side down; curve to form crescents.

 Originally published as Onion Crescents in Taste of Home's Holiday & Celebrations Cookbook Annual 2009, p148